-Few championship fights in recent history have been marred by a controversy as serious as that which attended Cotto vs Margarito I. A spectacular bout won in the eleventh round by Antonio Margarito via TKO, the debate that raged in its aftermath was not about incomprehensible judging or an ill-conceived stoppage, but whether Margarito had cheated by using plaster-fortified hand wraps.
+Few championship fights in recent history have been marred by a controversy as serious as that which attended Cotto vs Margarito I. A spectacular bout won by Antonio Margarito via eleventh round TKO, the debate that raged in its aftermath was not about incomprehensible judging or an ill-conceived stoppage, but whether Margarito had cheated by using plaster-fortified hand wraps.
 The evidence for whether he did—while circumstantial—is highly persuasive, and obscures eleven eventful rounds that saw Miguel Cotto turn from matador into bull, as his face degenerated into a bloody, swollen pancake.
 No official consensus has been reached as to whether illegal wraps were ever used, but revisiting the bout is an eerie experience in which one suspects the loser of fighting at a very dangerous disadvantage.

-His Mexican opponent had taken a more circuitous course on his way to the greatest fight of his career.
+Cotto’s Mexican opponent had taken a more circuitous course on his way to the greatest fight of his career.
 A former WBO welterweight champion, Antonio Margarito’s 37 wins were offset by five losses, including one a year earlier in which he’d submitted his title to Paul Williams on points.
 Not a beautiful fighter—even awkward looking in his hunched fighting stance—the iron-jawed Mexican carried a deserved reputation for toughness, never having been truly stopped in any of his four defeats.
 Feared and avoided for his aggressive style, Margarito fought—but never boxed—as though impervious or indifferent to pain.

 Aware it would be foolish to stand in front of a man who had a four inch height advantage, Cotto dominated the first round by moving around and away from Margarito, stepping in to throw sharp combinations.
 Surprisingly, the challenger didn’t begin as assertively as many had forecasted, keeping distance between himself and Cotto as he tried to establish his jab.
 The difference in talent was plain, and it is to Margarito’s strategic credit that he didn’t try out-boxing a more skillful opponent early.